 All pupils have an Assessment File located in the School drive and linked to Arbor that contains a comprehensive record of his or her achievements.
 Bsquared and the Pre Key Scales and the Engagement model is an assessment tool that plots pupil progress of children working below the National Curriculum level.
+School has also recently implemented Sefton's Small Steps Development Journey.
 This is used for SEN children in all year groups to enable class teachers to clearly identify the level a child is working at in relation to the National Curriculum and to their own progress.